 EYLEA was approved in the United States for the treatment of neovascular (wet) Age-related Macular Degeneration (AMD) in November 2011 and for Macular Edema following Central Retinal Vein Occlusion (CRVO) in September 2012.
-EYLEA has also been approved in the European Union (EU), Japan, and other countries for use in wet AMD and Macular Edema following CRVO.
-Regulatory submissions have also been made in the U.S. and the EU for EYLEA for the treatment of Diabetic Macular Edema, and in Japan for the treatment of choroidal neovascularization secondary to pathologic myopia (mCNV).
+EYLEA has also been approved in the EU and other countries for use in wet AMD and Macular Edema following CRVO.
+In Europe, the CHMP has given a positive opinion recommending approval for EYLEA in the treatment of DME.
+Regulatory submissions have also been made in Japan, Asia Pacific, Latin America, and the U.S., for the treatment of DME.
+In Japan, EYLEA has been additionally submitted for approval to regulators for the treatment of choroidal neovascularization secondary to pathologic myopia (mCNV).
+A regulatory submission has been made in the U.S. and Europe for EYLEA for the treatment of macular edema following Branch Retinal Vein Occlusion (BRVO).